Snohomish County brings back indoor mask mandate for all residents over 5

-Snohomish County’s health officer Tuesday announced the return of an indoor masking mandate for all residents over 5 years old, making the county one of the first in Washington to bring back the widespread directive.
+Snohomish County’s health officer Tuesday announced the return of an indoor masking mandate for all residents ages 5 and up, making the county one of the first in Washington to bring back the widespread directive.

 Dr. Chris Spitters said during a news conference that the mandate comes after the county’s COVID-19 cases doubled in the past three weeks.